YOUR ULTIMATE GUIDE

 How is the PAT scored?

-The raw mark of exam is converted into a percentage which will act as your final result.
+The raw mark of the exam was converted into a percentage which acted as your final result.
 Your result will not be automatically sent to you after the exam.
 Instead you will need to request for it to be sent to you via the university’s Feedback process.
 There’s far more to it than this though, so be sure to check out our PAT Results and Scoring Guide!

 The PAT is a difficult test, so build your skills up with PAT.Ninja!